 Safety is everyone’s responsibility

-Our first consideration in every task, large or small, is the safety of our O&M work force and our customers.
+Our first consideration in every task, large or small, is the safety of our O&M work force and our Customers.
 You, our customer, play an important role in the execution of your work order.
-The support you provide assists us in understanding the work order requirements, which is the first step in developing a safe plan for accomplishing your request.
-With this understanding, the O&M department, working with Environment, Health, and Safety (EHS), can develop a safe approach to ensure your request is being accomplished in the most practical and efficient means possible.
-FME, EHS, and the scientific community jointly working together promote a safer working environment.
+The support you provide assists us in understanding the work order requirements which is the first step in developing a safe plan for accomplishing your request.
+With this understanding, the O&M department working with Environment, Health and Safety (EHS), can develop a safe approach to ensure your request is being accomplished in the most practical and efficient means possible.
+FME, EHS and the Scientific community jointly working together promotes a safer working environment.

 Contact EHS at 301-846-1451 if you are interested in becoming a “Decon Qualified” individual and to sign up for the Laboratory Equipment Decontamination training.

 While working within your laboratory or animal facility we will communicate, coordinate and schedule necessary activities to complete your preventative maintenance or repair task.
 We ask for your awareness and cooperation to observe barriers, warning signage or tape indicating active work places.
 This is for your protection.

 Pedestrian Safety Reminders

 Drivers: Be aware of all pedestrians, particularly those in crosswalks as they have the right of way.

 Walkers: Please use crosswalks when crossing streets and make sure drivers are aware of your presence before proceeding.